csc-training/summerschool/intro-to-hpc/docs/01-intro-supercomputing.md

 - Suitability of cloud computing for HPC depends heavily on application
 - Virtualization adds overhead especially for the networking
-- Bare metal cloud with high-speed interconnects can provide similar performance as traditional cluster
+- Bare metal cloud resources with high-speed interconnects can provide similar performance as traditional cluster
 - Moving data out from the cloud can be time-consuming (and have a monetary cost)
 - Cost-effectiveness of cloud depends heavily on the use case